-Let’s face it, folks rarely think of football coaches as men you might also find in the kitchen.
+Folks rarely think of football coaches as men you might also find in the kitchen.

 “As an athletic-themed restaurant, Game Day flies flags from Clemson, South Carolina, and Byrnes High School.
-We are really excited about what we are doing.
+We are really excited about what we are doing.”

 Being centered in Duncan, “We want the community to feel good about it and feel like they are being treated with respect and get good food.
 I think they are really going to love it.”

 So, what should you expect to find on the menu?
-Is the BBQ pit cooked or roasted in an oven?
+Is the BBQ pit-cooked or roasted in an oven?
 Are the sides fresh or out of a can?
 What’s for dessert?